lvc/abi-reports/README.md

 | TotalObjects      | Total shared objects                                                        |
 | Src_BC            | Avg. backward source compatibility rate in percents                         |
 | Src_TotalProblems | Total number of backward source compatibility problems (including warnings) |

-The version of the library can be considered incompatible if: BC!=100% or Removed!=0 or ObjectsRemoved!=0 or ChangedSoname!=0

-If BC==100% then non-zero value of TotalProblems indicates minor compatibility warnings.